DxUr/MamaChat/README.md

     ```
 - Note as I thout a lot about the implementation I add some comments that doas not make a sense

+## Known issues:
+-No known issues.
+However some times when new client connect you may get some random empty messeges.

 ## Install / Run:
 - run `./build.sh` and every thing will be fine.